hieunc3/go_trainning/go_tranning_day1/goroutines_channels/Note.md

       - The cost of creating Goroutines is tiny when compared to a thread.
 Hence it's common for Go applications to have thousands of Goroutines running concurrently
     - Channels:
       - Channels can be thought of as pipes using which Goroutines communicate.
 Data can be sent from one end and received from the other end using channels.
+      - By default channels are unbuffered, which states that they will only accept sends (chan <-) if there is a corresponding receive (<- chan) which are ready to receive then sent value
       - Deadlock:
         - If a Goroutine is sending data on a channel, then it's expected that some other Goroutine should be receiving the data.
 If this does not happen, then the program will painic at runtime Deadlock
         - If a Goroutine is waiting to receive data from a channel, then some other Goroutine is expected to write data on that channel, else the program will panic.
       - Unidirectional channels: It is also possible to create unidirectional channels, that is channels that only send or receive data.
+      - Buffered Channel:
+        - Allow to accept a limited number of values without a corresponding receiver for those values.
+        - Bufferered channel are blocked only when the buffer if full.
+Similarly receiving from a buffered channel are blocked only when the buffer will be empty
+        - It's possible to read data from a already closed buffered channel.
+The channel will return the data that is already written to the channel and once all the data has been read, it will return the zero value of channel
+        - Length of buffered channel: The length of the buffered channel is the number of elements currently queued in it.
+        - Capacity of buffered channel: The capacity of a buffered channel is the number of values that the channel can hold
 - Parallelism
   - Define:
     - Parallelism is doing lots of things at the same time.